 0333 090 1220

-Sukhvinder Kaur – Co-Founder/Chair of Trustees
+Chair - Board of Trustees

 Sukhvinder Kaur was diagnosed with a rare form of pancreatic cancer at the age of 11 and has faced an ongoing battle with this illness ever since.
 When not battling with the downtime of ongoing treatment, she prides herself in being a stay-at-home mum and has been active in the voluntary sector as former Director of Operations and spokesperson for a Sikh ethos human rights charity.
 She also served on a national Sikh Body from 2015 - 2018.
 Here she was one of only three women who encouraged Sikh faith institutions to recognise their duties and obligations towards safeguarding.
 When she realised this was falling on deaf ears, she then understood the patriarchal nature of those leading faith-based institutions, where women are used for photo opportunities to advertise gender balance but their needs and concerns were rarely prioritised.